I get lots of emails. Let me answer some of the questions that came in over the last week.

-From talking with the few that are in them, what they do is an activity class, stretch classes, core classes and some personal training.
+From talking with the few in them, what they do is an activity class, stretch classes, core classes, and some personal training.

-I know these seniors are getting a lot of benefit from exercise at their age.
+I know these seniors are getting a lot of benefits from exercise at their age.

-One thing that they all said was a big issue for seniors is shoulder injuries and many of them have come to my Exercise Rehabilitation of the Shoulder course.
+They all said that a big issue for seniors is shoulder injuries, and many of them have come to my Exercise Rehabilitation of the Shoulder course.

-If you do work with seniors, it may be an idea to come out to the class.
+If you work with seniors, it may be an idea to come out to the class.

 Muscle Imbalances Revealed – Upper Body Edition – Exam